afrocodeur/habame-core/readme.md

 root.render(App);
 ```

-- In this case, name will empty and will never update
+- In this case, count will empty and will never update
 ```js
     Habame.createComponent('NbClick', function() {}, `<div >You click {{ count }} time.s</div>`);
 ```